How I’ve Earned Over $1,000 with cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a Finger!)

 Summary of How to Make Lots of Cash Back with Rebate and Price Drop Apps

-So that’s it — everything you’ll need to know to make a decision about rebate and price drop services.
+So that’s it — everything you’ll need to know to decide rebate and price drop services.

 - Sift tracks online purchases similar to Earny.
-Since I belong to both services, I notice that sometimes Sift picks up on a price drop, and sometimes Earny is first to respond.
-You will not be able to receive the same refund from both Sift and Earny, but it’s a good idea to belong to both.
+Since I belong to both services, I notice that sometimes Sift picks up on a price drop, and sometimes Earny is the first to respond.
+You will not receive the same refund from both Sift and Earny, but it’s a good idea to belong to both.
 Sift also retains a percentage of your refund.

-- Paribus is probably the most well known and popular of the price drop services, but there are restrictions.
-You would be hard pressed to get any sort of Amazon refund by using Paribus.
+- Paribus is probably the most well known and popular price drop service, but there are restrictions.
+You would be hard-pressed to get any Amazon refund by using Paribus.
 But if you do a lot of online shopping at popular retailers other than Amazon, then Paribus might be a smart pick for you.
-Plus Paribus doesn’t take a cut of the refund, like its competitors.
+Plus, Paribus doesn’t take a cut of the refund, like its competitors.
 It all comes back to you.
 And the same rings true with Paribus — that you can’t stack refunds from Sift and Earny.
 Once you’ve received a refund for an item, you can’t claim it again.